syncedtoblog/spreddit/README.md

 To start the spreddit Node server to run the UI, from the project root run

     cd spreddit-app
+    npm install
     npm start

+and then go to `http://localhost:3000` in your browser

 If you want to trial Soroban functions on the futurenet contract, use the below Soroban CLI commands